Moving to Placencia, Belize

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Placencia is to contact a local real estate agent.
 They will be able to provide you with a list of available properties in the area and can help you find the perfect place to call home.
-Additionally, you can search online for rental listings in Placencia, Belize, or ask around in the local community for recommendations," said one expat in Placencia.
+Additionally, you can search online for rental listings in Placencia, Belize, or ask around in the local community for recommendations," explained one expat living in Placencia, Belize.

 What is a typical expat home or apartment like in Placencia?

 "Expat homes and apartments in Placencia are typically modern and comfortable.
 Many of them feature air conditioning, full kitchens, and balconies with stunning views of the Caribbean Sea.
 Many of the homes and apartments are located in gated communities, providing a sense of security and privacy.
-Expats in Placencia can also find homes and apartments with access to amenities such as swimming pools, fitness centers, and tennis courts," said one expat in Placencia.
+Expats in Placencia can also find homes and apartments with access to amenities such as swimming pools, fitness centers, and tennis courts," replied a member in Placencia.

 What is the average cost of housing in Placencia?